makeitcloudy/makeitcloudy.github.io/_posts/2022-04-20-how-to-configure-freshtomato-openvpn-server.md

 client.key  Yes             OpenVPN Client Certficate key               Client
 ```

 The ca.key is only used to sign the certificates.
-Keep it secure and do **NOT** copy to the server nor clients.<br>
+Keep it secure and do **NOT** copy to the server nor clients.

-The FreshTomato [wiki](https://openvpn.net/community-resources/how-to/) states that the OpenVPN server certificates can be created directly in FreshTomato GUI using the **Generate Key** button or with making use of EasyRSA, but do **NOT** use it due to very weak entropy, try using bare metal to generate certificates.In this scenario EasyRSA 3 is in use (I was not very fortunate with the GUI button), neither with previous releases of the EeasyRSA 2.X.<br>
+The FreshTomato [wiki](https://openvpn.net/community-resources/how-to/) states that the OpenVPN server certificates can be created directly in FreshTomato GUI using the **Generate Key** button or with making use of EasyRSA, but do **NOT** use it due to very weak entropy, try using bare metal to generate certificates.In this scenario EasyRSA 3 is in use (I was not very fortunate with the GUI button), neither with previous releases of the EeasyRSA 2.X.

 + [EasyRSA 3](https://github.com/OpenVPN/easy-rsa)

 ### FreshTomato - Configuration - EasyRSA 3 - Configure CA Certificates

 Open PowerShell session with Administrative permissions.
 Some says that creating the certificates with EasyRSA on Windows has it's [drawbacks](https://wiki.dd-wrt.com/wiki/index.php/VPN_(the_easy_way)_v24+) - check the paragraph *Creating Certificates Using Easy RSA in Windows*.
-I have no observe this, once certs were created, was able to use those immediatelly.<br>
+I have no observe this, once certs were created, was able to use those immediatelly.
 OpenVPN version available on FreshTomato 2022.3 is 2.5.6, which goes hand in hand with EasyRSA 3.X.
 So we should be covered from that perspective.

 ```powershell